mmanganel/Neutrnio-Reconstruction/README.md

 ## Files
 * reconstruction:
-Contains the reconstruct method which takes the measured particles' momenta, along with the center of mass energy and constained mass of the W boson, as input and produces the set of solutions for the reconstructed neutrino and anti-neutrino momenta.
+Contains the **reconstruct** method which takes the measured particles' momenta, along with the center of mass energy and constained mass of the W boson, as input and produces the set of solutions for the reconstructed neutrino and anti-neutrino momenta.
 * interpolation:
 A module for basic polynomial interpolation.
 Used by reconstruct method.

+## Reconstruct
+Reconstructs the momentum of the neutrino and anti-neutrino, given the momentum of the muons and bottom quarks.

+INPUT:

+* edata: A list containing the x, y, and z momentum in GeV of the charged leptons and bottom quarks, in the following order,

+      edata := [amux, amuy, amuz, b1x, b1y, b1z, mux, muy, muz, b2x, b2y, b2z],
+      with notation:
+      amu := anti-muon
+      b1 := bottom quark 1*
+      mu := muon
+      b2 := bottom quark 2*
+      * The charge of the bottom quark is assumed to be unknown.

+* mwm(default=80.4): The constrained mass of the W boson in GeV.

+* cme(default=1000): The center of mass energy.

+OUTPUT:

+* solutions: A list of the reconstructed neutrino and anti-neutrino x, y, and z-momenta as a tuple, for each possible solution of nuz, [(nux, nuy, nuz, anux, anuy, anuz), ...].

 ## Usage